afonsocrg/cli_menu/README.md

 ## Contributing

-Contributions to `cli_menu` are welcome!
-If you find issues or have suggestions for improvements, please open an [issue](https://github.com/afonsocrg/cli_menu/issues) or submit a [pull request](https://github.com/afonsocrg/cli_menu/pulls).
+Contributions to `yacli_menu` are welcome!
+If you find issues or have suggestions for improvements, please open an [issue](https://github.com/afonsocrg/yacli_menu/issues) or submit a [pull request](https://github.com/afonsocrg/yacli_menu/pulls).

 ## License